adjust/dev-docs/docs/ios/third-party-plugin/criteo-plugin.md

 ### Hashed email

 You can attach a hashed email to every Criteo event.
 To do this, call the `injectHashedEmailIntoCriteoEvents` method.
-The SDK will send a hashed email with every Criteo event for the duration of the app lifecycle.
+The SDK will send a hashed email with every Criteo event throughout the app lifecycle.
 This means it will need to be set again when the app is re-launched.
 You can remove the hashed email by setting the `injectHashedEmailIntoCriteoEvents` value to `nil`.

 :::{tab-set-code}